 You are a valuable life force of energy.
 Your contributions have merit.
 Make the best of each moment and drive on.

-Leadership slogans for youth are fitting for a number of leadership roles.
+Find a great team building slogan or youth slogans to rally your team around.
+Quotes about leadership are fitting for leadership roles.
 These leadership opportunities allow children to develop leadership abilities at an early age.
-Leadership slogans for kids can serve as motivation for others and themselves.
-These slogans also offer insight on how to approach this type of position.
+Quotes about youth leadership can serve as motivation for others and themselves.
+These youth slogans also offer insight on how to approach this type of position.

-Quotes or leadership slogans for youth are a great way to inspire.
+Quotes or leadership slogans are a great way to inspire.
 Children can you these quotes during a pep talk.
 They can also turn to these slogans to motivate themselves to take action and act as leaders.
 The trick is to find a quote that will resonate with others of the same age.
-The slogan should also match the situation.
+Quotes about youth leadership should also match the situation.

-When the student leadership slogans do appear to be applicable, they can still serve a purpose.
-The purpose of these slogans is to highlight important leadership factors.
-These factors can either be significant character traits or reveal a leadership path.
+When the youth slogans do appear to be applicable, they can still serve a purpose.
+The purpose of these slogans is to highlight essential leadership factors.
+These factors can either be crucial character traits or reveal a leadership path.